Skip to main content Skip to navigation

 </ul>

-Some may want to make the product card an article (or a labelled section).
-That's fine to do if you want to!
-But doing that inside each of the list items creates a load of extra 'semantic noise'.
-I think that's unnecessary.
+Personally, I think that using a labelled article (or section) inside each of these list items creates a load of extra 'semantic noise' and seems unnecessary.
 The headings inside each card already give the content plenty of meaningful structure.

 Hence, I'll make the component a plain old div!